 Table of Contents

-Employers in the UK, are expected to pay at least the minimum Statutory Sick Pay in 2022.
-Therefore, companies should ensure that they have a clear sickness and absence policy in place.
-By setting these rules, employers can easily put procedures in place for sickness at work (including examples of unacceptable absences).
+Employers in the UK are expected to pay at least the minimum Statutory Sick Pay in 2023 (SSP rate).
+For this reason, companies should ensure they have a clear sickness and absence policy in place.
+By setting these rules, employers can put procedures in place for ill health at work and quickly call out unacceptable absences.

-How Much Is Statutory Sick Pay in 2022?
+How Much Sick Pay are Employees Entitled to in 2023?

 Although the government has minimum statutory sick pay amounts, you could also consider increasing the pay or setting non-standardised terms and conditions.
 For example, employers may set the communication policy during the sickness absence.
 Or even set guidelines about what is deemed unacceptable during recovery time.